privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.en.md

 ## Windows

-Windows allows users to place files in a **SendTo** folder which then appear in the *Send to* context menu.
+Windows allows you to place files in a **SendTo** folder which then appear in the *Send to* context menu.
 This guide will show you how to add an [ExifTool](../metadata-removal-tools.md#exiftool) batch script to this menu.

 ![Send to metadata removal shortcut](../assets/img/integrating-metadata-removal/preview-windows.jpg)